TOAST-DOCS/RDS-FOR-MARIADB/en/console-guide.md

 * Auto backups are deleted along with the original instances.
 * When backup fails, if Backup Retry Count is set to a value of 1 or higher, attempts are made as many times as the specified value.

+> [Note] If a DDL query is executed during a backup, the backup will fail.

 #### Manual Backups

 * Manual backups are always available, except auto backups.